-For the first time in five years, the Apostle Islands and stunning ice caves 18 miles west of Bayfield are accessible in the winter.
-With Lake Superior being frozen, these sea caves and rock formations are reachable by crossing the Great Lake about a mile on foot.
+In 2014, for the first time in five years, the Apostle Islands and stunning ice caves 18 miles west of Bayfield were accessible in the winter.
+With Lake Superior being frozen, these sea caves and rock formations were reachable by crossing the Great Lake about a mile on foot.

 While you may feel the ice moving on the water below it, the lake is solid.
 The experience of walking on a frozen Great Lake is a physically and psychologically exhilarating experience.Park officials monitor the ice conditions carefully and the last time the ice was deemed thick enough to venture safely across was in 2009.

 According to the National Park Service, the caves are a “fairyland of needle-like icicles.”
 The ice formations change from chamber to chamber and from day to day.
 The beautiful rock formations that hang above you and jut up from the ground below you are covered by ice.
 If you crawl underneath them, the ice floor is like a clear sheet of glass through which you can see the bottom of the lake.
 Centuries of wave action, freezing and thawing have sculpted the shorelines right along Meyers Beach.

 The 21-island park is a well-known kayaking destination during summer, with the colorful, winding caves.
 In the winter, the seashore takes an entirely different quality.
 As the frigid wintry weather takes its toll on the Midwest, rock and ice formations are molded on the grooved and rigid geology.